 Be Careful of Certain Substances

 You should be aware that if you have any liquids, aerosols, or gels in your camera bag, you will need to follow TSA requirements about these items.
+Also, if you’re traveling with film, we recommend you have TSA visually inspect the camera film.
+Learn more about bringing film on a plane.

 Check for Security Requirements